pluget/todo/Services.md

 				- [x] Versions
 	- [ ] spigot.json / bukkit.json etc. to data.json
 - [ ] Repository services v1.1
+	- [ ] UNIT TESTS!!!
+		- Project is getting larger, and larger, and developing any feature at this point is very hard.
+After the initial release (v1.0) i plan on adding unit tests to it.
 	- [ ] GitHub fetcher
 		- [ ] Update
 			- [ ] Plugins data